 It's also a good idea to know about how social media is used as a business tool, and when that applies to marketing campaigns for your company.
-To help with social media management, knowing how to use a CMS like HubSpot would be beneficial.
+To help with social media management, knowing how to use a tool like HubSpot would be beneficial.

 So, you know what it takes to be a content manager.
 But how do you get there?
 Time to find out.

 1. Take a content marketing certification course.

 No matter your background or years of experience, if you’re shifting from another career into content management, you’ll want to re-learn the ropes of content marketing to ensure you’re up-to-date.
 Take a course to help you strengthen your content marketing skills.
 I recommend starting with our certification course.
 Upon completion, you'll get a certificate that verifies your comprehension of content marketing (plus, you can add it to your LinkedIn profile).